 For instance, applying for PTO in the company portal and so on.
 Also, after dropping a text to your manager, send an email as well.
 This way, the request stays on the record.

 5) Have A Plan To Catch Up With Work.

 Creating a plan indicates that you are aware of your work responsibilities.
 Fill in your teammates' details of all the critical tasks that need closed.
 If you have to miss work for some unexpected reason, have a backup plan of how things will run in your absence.

 Sometimes when you are away from work, it is not possible to say when you will be able to come back.
 A typical example of this is when someone in your family is ill.
 In this case, keep your manager notified about the situation.
 You may even have to talk about taking an extended leave of absence if needed.

-Let us understand how you can balance taking time off work for personal commitments and ensuring that your absence causes minimal disruption of the day-to-day activities.
+Let us understand how you can balance taking time off work for personal commitments and ensuring that your absence causes minimal disruption to your day-to-day activities.

 The first step in dealing with absenteeism is to follow the official attendance policy.
 You must be made aware of it.
 When people know the rules, fewer transgressions take place.
 You must adhere to the policy.